-Since we can speak faster than we can write, removing the need to write things down will increase the flow of information and thus, reduce the bottleneck or block.
+Since we can speak faster than we can write, removing the need to write things down will increase the flow of information, and thus reduce the bottleneck.

-Another trick is simply to reduce the amount of information that has to be processed.
-Writing, especially for younger students can be mentally straining already, taking loads of effort to form the words on the page (or screen).
-They are likely to get distracted by not knowing how to spell something or how to use correct grammar.
-This can severely limit creative ability simply by creating blocks and distractions.
+Another trick is to reduce the amount of information that has to be processed.
+Writing, especially for younger students, can be mentally straining; it takes a lot of effort to form the words on the page or screen.
+They may get distracted by not knowing how to spell something or how to use the correct grammar.
+This sort of distraction can severely limit their creative ability.

 Everybody is a genius.
 But if you judge a fish by its ability to climb a tree, it will live its whole life believing that it is stupid. – Unknown

 Speaking also encourages collaboration – something highly regarded in the learning world, but we seem to forget that it has a place in writing.
-Think of news conferences and sitcom script writers.
-These professionals value the process of throwing ideas around in a room to see what sticks.
-They know that using each other’s energy rapidly develops better and better ideas.
-Script writers even act out scenes or scraps of dialogue to see what the characters would do in certain situations.
+Think of a team of writers working together on a TV series: these professionals value the process of throwing ideas around the writers’ room to see what sticks.
+They know that by bouncing off each other they can develop better and better ideas.
+They may even act out scenes or scraps of dialogue to see what the characters would do in certain situations.

-Get your students to actively engage in the writing process, with their minds, voices and bodies to engage them fully.
+Get your students to actively engage in the writing process, with their minds, bodies and voices.